-PC with USB port
+PC with USB/Ethernet port

-Software All necessary software to work with the controller can be downloaded from software page.
+Software.
+All necessary software to work with the controller can be downloaded from software page.

 Stage or motor

-- If controller is supplied inside the metal case, the case must be grounded.
+If controller is supplied inside the metal case, the case must be grounded.
 If controller is supplied without any body, the grounding circuit of power supply unit is used.
 For more information please read the Safety instructions chapter.

 Press “Next>” button and follow the instructions on screen.
 All the necessary software including all drivers, packages and programs will be installed automatically.
-After installation is finished, the XiLab software starts by default and the following window will open:
+After installation is finished, the XILab software starts by default and the following window will open:

 Connect the stage to the controller.
 Connect the stabilized power supply unit to the controller.
 Ground the controller or power supply unit.
-Connect the controller to your PC using the USB-A to mini-USB-B cable.
+Connect the controller to your PC using the USB or Ethernet cable.
 The LED indicator at the controller board will start flashing.

-The New Hardware Wizard starts working after the first connection of the controller to PC.
+If controller connected via USB, the “New Hardware Wizard” starts working after the first connection of the controller to PC.
 Please wait until Windows detects a new device and installs all necessary drivers for it.

 If the automatic driver installation has failed, please select “No, not this time” in the window being opened and press “Next>” button.
 Select “Install from a list or specific location (Advanced)” in the next window and press “Next>” again.
-Browse the software disk supplied with controller and find the *.inf file there or in the XiLab-install-path\driver\ folder and wait until installation is completed.
+Browse the software disk supplied with controller and find the `*.inf` file there or in the XILab-install-path\driver\ folder and wait until installation is completed.

 XILab is a user-friendly graphic interface designed for control, diagnostics and adjustment of motors.
 It can also be used for easy installation and save/restore of parameters for any type of motors.
 This chapter describes the startup procedures with XILab software.
 For complete information please refer to XILab application User’s guide chapter.

-- working current,
+- working current;

-- displacement limits and limit switches,
+- displacement limits and limit switches;

-- critical parameters,
+- critical parameters;